JuulLabs/pommel/README.md

 }
 ```

-If your class extends an `abstract class` or `interface`, Pommel will automatically bind to the extending type:
+Pommel will always bind to concrete implementation:

 ```kotlin
 interface MyInterface